egkristi/llm-langgraph/CHAT_CLI_USAGE.md

 ## Example Commands

-Here are some example commands that have been tested with the CLI:
+Here are some example commands that have been tested with the CLI.
+All examples can be run in two ways:

+- **Direct Python execution**: `python src/chat_cli.py [options]`
+- **Using UV**: `uv run python src/chat_cli.py [options]`

+For brevity, only the Python version is shown in the examples below, but you can use either approach:

 1. **Get help:**
    ```bash